dimonlev/aws-bot/README.md

-# Simple telegram bott, deployed with serverless with AWS Lamda
+# Simple telegram bot, deployed with serverless with AWS Lamda

 ### How to set Webhook: